Joe Ellison Joe Ellison

-Structure vs Flexibility: How do we create the conditions for people to do their best thinking?
+Structure vs Emergence: How do we create the conditions for people to do their best thinking?

 It all begins with an idea.